Macseam/TranslitRusEng/README.md

  * Transliterate from Russian to English and vice versa

 #### Usage:
-import TranslitRusEng from 'translit-rus-eng';
+import translitRusEng from 'translit-rus-eng';

-TranslitRusEng (arg1, arg2)
+translitRusEng (arg1, arg2)

-> arg1: string to transliterate (Russian or English)
+> arg1: string/array/object values to transliterate (Russian or English)

 > arg2: optional flag to to remove apostrophes and make result url-friendly